-Early in my ministry, I encountered a church member who thought it was OK to say whatever he thought about me as the pastor.
+Early in my ministry, I didn’t know how to respond to insults well.
+There was a church member who thought it was OK to say whatever he thought about me as the pastor.
 One day in a church meeting, he spoke up and said something very demeaning.

 I was shocked.
 Ironically, his wife was extremely sensitive and would get offended at the slightest issues.

 Stunned and not knowing what to do, I let it slide.
 But in retrospect, I am convinced that it would have been better to have addressed the unkind words.
-By not doing so, he got the wrong message—that his behavior was acceptable.
+Because I didn’t know how to respond to insults, he got the wrong message—that his behavior was acceptable.
 A friend later told me that he wished that he had spoken up as well.

 It’s not that I was above criticism.
 The problem was the place and the tone in which he expressed his displeasure.

 We can’t control what others will say, but we can learn how to respond well.

 King David also had to learn to deal with negative comments.